imcsk8/comp-docs/custom-image-creation.md

-# Create CentOS Custo Image
+# Create CentOS Custom Image

 I wrote a shell script to create custom images but it was a hassle because I had to modify the script almos each time I created an image.
 That's why I switched to osbuild.